nafreenanjum/fullstackproject1/README.md

 ## 📖 Description

-Built a full-stack, responsive e-commerce web application featuring secure user authentication, dynamic product listing, and persistent cart functionality.
+Built a full-stack responsive e-commerce web app with secure authentication, dynamic product management, and persistent cart using Context API.
 Implemented an admin panel to manage products, including product uploads with images, updates, and deletions.
-Integrated category-specific sections (Men, Women, Kids) with filtering by size and price.
-Backend powered by Express.js and MongoDB for efficient user, cart, and product management, ensuring a seamless and scalable shopping experience.
+Stripe API for payment gateway, and Gemini AI chatbot for smart product queries.
+Features category-wise filtering for Men, Women, and Kids.

 ## ✨ Features